The Christmas Chronicles: Production

 Development for what would become The Christmas Chronicles began in June 2013, when it was announced Chris Columbus' 1492 Pictures had acquired a Found Footage spec script titled 12/24 written by Matt Lieberman and based on a story by Lieberman and David Guggenheim wherein two brothers set out to prove that Santa Claus is real, using their home video camera and inadvertently cause Santa’s sleigh to crash after stowing away with the brothers trying to work together to save Christmas.

 In December 2017, it was reported that Kurt Russell would star as Santa Claus in the film for Netflix, later given the title The Christmas Chronicles.

-Principal photography began in January 2018 in Toronto, Ontario.
+Principal photography began in January 2018 in Toronto, Ontario, Canada.
 The film was set in Lowell, Massachusetts, and Chicago, Illinois.

 Release

 The film was released on November 22, 2018.

 Netflix reported the film was streamed by 20 million households over its first week of release.